-Both RTC, the MPO for the Clark County, Washington portion of the Portland-Vancouver metropolitan region, and Metro, MPO for the Oregon portion of the Portland-Vancouver region, recognize that bi state travel is significant within the region.
+Both RTC-the MPO for the Clark County, Washington portion of the Portland-Vancouver metropolitan region-and Metro-the MPO for the Oregon portion of the Portland-Vancouver region-recognize that bistate travel is significant within the region.
 To address bi-state regional transportation system needs, RTC representatives participate on Metro's Transportation Policy Alternatives Committee (TPAC) and Joint Policy Advisory Committee on Transportation (JPACT) committees.
 Metro is represented on RTC's Regional Transportation Advisory Committee (RTAC) and RTC Board of Directors.
-Currently, several locations on the I-5 and I-205 north corridors are at or near capacity during peak hours resulting in frequent traffic delays.
-The need to resolve increasing traffic congestion levels and to identify long-term solutions continues to be a priority issue.
-Also of bi-state significance is continued coordination on air quality issues.